nicolagulmini/federated_learning/README.md

 where in this case there are 9 local datasets, with 1000 train and 1000 test images each, and an 80% (= bias * 100) heterogeneity.

 In the following results, the loaded dataset was augmented to make the learning more challenging.

+### federated_fashion_mnist_x

+Despite all the following results are for federated_mnist, once obtained them, we decided to try with another dataset.
+The federated version of fashion-mnist is built in a similar manner as the previous dataset.
+In this case the heterogeneous local datasets are 15, not 9.

 ## Results